 Dr. Chukwuma earned her Ph.D. in Literature at the University of Birmingham in England.
 Her dissertation is entitled "The Oral Tradition of the Ibos."
 Dr. Chukwuma's research interests include feminist theory in literature, oral and written African literature, and the oral matrix in literature.
 Her publications include topics ranging from contemporary English and American literature to African and African-American women authors.
-Recent publications include Accents on the African Novel, English for Academic Purposes, Feminism in African Literature, and Women Writing: Feminism and National Development in Nigeria.
-Achebe's Women: Imagism and Power, Meeting Points in Black/Africana Women's Literature with Preselfannie Whitfield-McDaniels.
-At Jackson State, Dr. Chukwuma has taught graduate courses in Comparative Literature, Contemporary Literature, Seminar in African Literature and Remedial English Course for Graduate Students.
-A text on Legacies of African Women Writers with Chioma Opara is in press.
+Recent publications include Accents on the African Novel, Feminism in African Literature, and Women Writing: Feminism and National Development in Nigeria.
+At Jackson State, Dr. Chukwuma has taught graduate courses in Comparative Literature and Contemporary Literature.
 Dr. Chukwuma's current research focuses on indigenous African feminism and meeting points in Black women's literature.

-Dr. Felicia Cosev
+Dr. Patsy Daniels